|« PreviousNext »|

 ETag value and a

 LastModified value in the response.
-In the new request that CloudFront forwards to Amazon S3, CloudFront adds one of the following:
+In the new request that CloudFront forwards to Amazon S3, CloudFront adds one or both

 If-None-Match header that contains the